avid-technology/VideoEditorialInTheCloud/Avid_Edit_In_The_Cloud_Terraform/README.md

 - **Storage**: Nexis.
 - **Workstations**: MediaComposer, ProTools.

+Each module contains a readme documentation to explain what the collection can build.

 For the proof of concept, we will deploy the following network:

 ![current + Next Version](./network.png)